mk270/whitakers-words/dictionary.md

 which was written by scholars as the universal Latin, not versions of early French or Italian.

-<PRE><TT>  type AGE_TYPE is (
+      type AGE_TYPE is (
         X,   --              --  In use throughout the ages/unknown -- the default
         A,   --  archaic     --  Very early forms, obsolete by classical times B,   --  early       --  Early Latin, pre-classical, used for effect/poetry C,   --  classical   --  Limited to classical (~150 BC - 200 AD)
         D,   --  late        --  Late, post-classical (3rd-5th centuries)
         E,   --  later       --  Latin not in use in Classical times (6-10) Christian F,   --  medieval    --  Medieval (11th-15th centuries) G,   --  scholar     --  Latin post 15th - Scholarly/Scientific   (16-18)
-    H    --  modern      --  Coined recently, words for new things (19-20) );</TT></PRE>
+        H    --  modern      --  Coined recently, words for new things (19-20) );

 ### AREA

 While the reader can make his own interpretation of the area of